hot-spot-fire-rescue/hot-spot-fire-rescue/README.md

 # Hot Spot: Fire Rescue

-An online adaptation of the popular board game **Flash Point: Fire Rescue**, a coooperative game where 2-6 players play as firefighters attempting to rescue 7 victims out of a burning building before the flames get out of control.
+An online adaptation of the popular board game **Flash Point: Fire Rescue**, a fully cooperative game where 2-6 players play as firefighters attempting to rescue 7 victims out of a burning building before the flames get out of control.
 The current version implements the family/basic version of the game.

-Live deployment link
+Live deployment link: TODO

 ## Technologies used